Skip to main content

 Order of Operations

 Free 4th grade order of operations worksheets.
 Free printable 4th grade order of operations worksheets.
-Nine weeks covering PEMDAS basics — left-to-right rules, multiplication before addition, parentheses, the distributive property, and writing expressions from word problems.
+Nine weeks covering left-to-right computation, the PEMDAS hierarchy, parentheses, nested expressions, word-to-math translation, the distributive property, and multi-step problem solving — taught through concept passages and worked examples before practice.

 5.OA.A.1 brackets or braces in numerical expressions